ABOUT

 Michael.jordan@cchmc.org

 Dr. Jordan directs the INTO-HLH Registry.
 He is a Professor of Pediatrics at Cincinnati Children's Hospital Medical Center and the University of Cincinnati School of Medicine as well as the Scientific Director of the CCHMC HLH Center of Excellence.
 Dr. Jordan provides clinical care and consultation for patients with HLH and other immune conditions.
 He conducts clinical and laboratory research to improve diagnosis and treatment for HLH and is internationally known for his scientific and medical expertise related to HLH and other inborn immunoregulatory disorders.
 He is the current president of the international Histiocyte Society, and his scientific work is the foundation of our modern understanding of how HLH develops.
-His discoveries over the last two decades led to the development of emapalumab for the treatment of patients with HLH.
+His discoveries over the last two decades led to the development of treatments for patients with HLH.

 Carl E. Allen, MD, PhD